Jane Featherstone, Founder

 He joined Sister Pictures as an executive producer in January 2017.

-Katie Carpenter, Head of Development
+Katie Carpenter, Development Producer

 Katie Joined Sister Pictures in January 2016 to develop a diverse slate of television projects from both new and established writers.
 Prior to joining Sister Pictures, Katie worked in the development team at Kudos and script edited both the BAFTA nominated Flowers for C4 and The Tunnel: Debris for Sky Atlantic.
 Katie began her career in theatre working for Battersea Arts Centre, Manchester Royal Exchange, Bristol Old Vic and Shakespeare's Globe.